briangeis/cisco-enterprise-network/README.md

 - **Connectivity:**
   - Connected to `CLOUD` Router to provide internet access.
-  - Connected to internet via host ethernet adapter.
+  - Connected to the host network via Ethernet adapter for internet access.

 #### Web-Client (Simulated External Host)